SIX DROP-OFF RECYCLING LOCATIONS

 Not accepted: Large storage bins, takeout containers, black food trays, bubble wrap, plastic wrap, plastic bags, storage bags, flex packaging like drink pouches, snack bags, hoses, plastic silverware, straws, plastic packaging, CD/DVD cases, Solo cups, hard plastic packaging, packing peanuts, prescription bottles, motor oil containers, clothes hangers, straws, vinyl siding, and anything made of Styrofoam or polystyrene.

 Accepted: Milk, juice, soup, broth, juice boxes (without the straw), wine, cream, and other beverage cartons.
-Lightly rinse and leave caps on.
+Lightly rinse, leave caps on. and don't crush!
 Also accepted cardboard egg cartons.

 Not accepted: Ice cream cartons, foam egg cartons.